This post may contain affiliate links to products. As an affiliate, I earn money from qualifying purchases. Please read my full disclosure here.

 Some years we have bought one another actual Valentine cards, but the most memorable ones are the ones we have created ourselves.
 From Chris, usually, it’s a poem or a note about how much he treasures me.
 From me, it’s usually a card I’ve created just for him.
 The beauty in this is that it’s free, and it always reflects your heart.

-It doesn’t have to be expensive and grand.
+It doesn’t have to be expensive or grand.

 The truth is, there’s lots of hype concerning Valentine’s Day, and we feel the pressure to buy something amazing, to make it the special-ist of all.
 It’s a lot of pressure.
 And if I’m not careful, I let the commercialism and the things I see others getting make me resentful that we can’t do all of those things.